grocerycrud/documentation/2.x/api/get-state.md

         'isJSONResponse' => true,
         'output' => json_encode(
             (object)[
-                'message' => 'I am really sorry!
-It seems that you don\'t have access to edit this customer.', 'status' => 'failure'
+                'message' => 'It seems that you don\'t have access to edit this customer.', 'status' => 'failure'
             ]
         )